How to square a number in Python

 Get started with Replit

-Turn these squaring techniques into a real tool.
-Tell Replit Agent to “build a physics calculator for kinetic energy” or “create a web app that finds the area of a circle from a radius.”
+Now, turn your knowledge into a real tool.
+Ask Replit Agent to “build a tool to calculate kinetic energy” or “create a script that finds the variance of a dataset using numpy.”